Summer of '42: Plot

 The next day, Hermie comes across the bride sitting outside her house, writing a letter to her husband.
 Hermie offers to keep her company that night, and she accepts.
-Hermie says he doesn't know her name and she replies her name is Dorothy.
+Hermie says he does not know her name and she replies her name is Dorothy.
 Later, Hermie runs into Oscy, who relates that Miriam's appendix burst and she has been rushed to the mainland.
 When Oscy asks about Dorothy and makes crude comments, Hermie rebukes him for his crassness.

 When Hermie arrives at Dorothy's house that evening, he finds it strangely quiet.
 He sees a spinning record with the needle stuck in the run-out groove, a bottle of whiskey on a table, a burning cigarette in an ashtray and next to it a telegram.
 Dorothy's husband has been killed in action, his plane shot down over France.
 Dorothy comes out of her bedroom in tears.
 She greets Hermie, switches on the phonograph then walks into the kitchen and begins washing dishes.
-She slowly approaches Hermie and silently lays her head on his shoulder and they dance together, both in tears; then they kiss.
+Hermie says, "I'm sorry."
+Dorothy turns toward Hermie, slowly approaches him and silently lays her head on his shoulder and they dance together, both in tears; then they kiss.
 Taking his hand, she leads him to the bedroom.
 They silently undress and Dorothy draws Hermie into bed and gently makes love with him.
 Afterward, she withdraws to the porch.
 Hermie approaches her, and she tells him goodnight.
 He then leaves, his last image of Dorothy being of her leaning against the railing as she smokes a cigarette and stares into the night.

 The next day, Hermie and Oscy reconcile, with Oscy informing Hermie that Miriam will recover.
 Oscy is curious about what happened with Dorothy, but Hermie remains silent.
 Hermie returns to Dorothy's, only to find the house deserted.
 She has left behind a letter for Hermie explaining that she must return home and that in time he will find a proper way to remember what happened between them.
-She assures him that she will remember him and hopes he will be spared from life's senseless tragedies, wishing him only good things.
+She assures him that she will remember him and hopes he will be spared from life's senseless tragedies, wishing him "good things, only good things", signing, "Always, Dorothy."

-In a voiceover, the adult Hermie says he never saw Dorothy again, nor learned whatever became of her.
+In the finishing narrator voiceover, the adult Hermie notes that he would never see Dorothy again nor learn what became of her.
+The film concludes: "In the summer of '42 we raided the Coast Guard station four times, we saw five movies and had nine days of rain.
+Benjie broke his watch, Oscy gave up the harmonica, and, in a very special way, I lost Hermie.
+Forever."